Skip to content

 OBJ Loading

 RayON can import triangle meshes from Wavefront .obj files and render them alongside analytical geometry using physical path tracing — same materials, same BVH, same illumination.
+Materials can come from a YAML definition or directly from the .mtl file referenced by the OBJ, and UV-mapped image textures are fully supported on the GPU (CUDA and OptiX backends).

 Supported format